merely-useful/py-rse/rse-narrative.md

 I think this chapter needs to come before the chapter on continuous integration, since it's these tests that Travis CI will implement.

-### Chapter 13: Python packaging and Chapter 12: R packaging
+### Chapter 13: Python packaging

-In the current version of these chapters, a few relevant functions relating to the Zipf's Law analysis (but which haven't been introduced in earlier chapters) are added to a Python module (or R equivalent).
+In the current version of this chapter, a few relevant functions relating to the Zipf's Law analysis (but which haven't been introduced in earlier chapters) are added to a Python module.
 That module is then packaged so it can be installed by others.

-Instead, this chapter could package up all the code developed in the previous chapters as a complete Zipf's Law package.
+Instead of introducing new previously unseen Zipf's Law functions, this chapter should package up all the code developed in the previous chapters as a complete Zipf's Law package.

 ### Chapter 15: Publishing

 This lesson could consider (hypothetically) where the results, data and code from the Zipf's Law analysis could be published.

-## Outstanding issues

-- In the proposed outline above, the R content is really lacking:
-  - We don't define an R version of `countwords.py` anywhere
-  - We don't define an R version of `collate.py` anywhere
-  - There's no R plotting or test fitting

 ## Next steps